Business credit cards are a convenient way for business to access credit, manage expenses and spread the cost of business purchases.

 If you want your employees to have access to a business credit card, you'll also have to provide their details.
 You'll need to confirm their:

-When applying for a business credit card, an individual will still need to present their name on the card despite it being for the entire business.
+When applying for a business credit card, an individual will still need to present their name on the card despite it being for the whole business.
 This will usually be the owner of the company.

 If you're the named person on a business card, you may be personally liable for any outstanding debts or issues.
 It means if the business credit card isn't managed well, your personal credit history may be negatively affected, in addition to the credit history of the business.